Dart filter List

 $ dart main.dart (sky, owl, forest, falcon)

-A list comprehension is a syntactic construct which creates a list based on existing list.
+A list comprehension is a syntactic construct which creates a list based on an existing list and a filtering condition.

 Using list comprehension, we create a new list that contains only negative values.